-On the topic of highest CBD strains, cannabis enthusiasts may already know that there are hundreds of different types of Marijuana strains in the wild.
+On the topic of strains high in CBD, cannabis enthusiasts may already know that there are hundreds of different types of Marijuana strains in the wild.
 Broadly, some Marijuana strains fall under the Kush family, while others fall under the Hazes, Diesels, or Heirlooms.
 There are, of course, substrains within those strains, and there are other strains as well.
 Again, the number is in the hundreds and potentially in the thousands if you were to count everything.

 There are some physiological differences with each strain, but the main differences are the mix of cannabinoids and terpenes.
 Some strains, like Kosher Kush, were selectively bred by for dispensaries to have a very high THC content, while others strains may have a much lower THC content or have other minor cannabinoids.
 Since cannabidiol, or CBD for short, is simply a cannabinoid that exists in the Cannabis plant, different strains have different concentrations in relation to plant weight or other cannabinoids.

 Terpenes are components in the plant that give cannabis its distinctive smell.
 Terpenes are common in almost all aromatic plants.
 Pinene, for example, is a terpene that gives fir trees its distinctive piney aroma.
 Likewise, Limonene gives Lemons their citrusy smell.
 Terpenes provide beneficial biological effects and add additional complexity to hemp strains.